otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/03-maze-generation/lecture-notes/02-maze-generation-making-the-game.md

 ## Adding the enemy

 Adding the 'Scary Man' enemy is going to be like adding the player, only on the opposite end of the maze.
-First, add this variable below `playerPrefab`:
+First, in the **GameController** script, add this variable below `playerPrefab`:

 ```csharp
 public GameObject monsterPrefab;